What is

 generally adhere to the law of the culture in which you live, and if you

-are satisfied with your life, then there is no problem and no need for
+are satisfied with your life, then there is no psychological problem and

 |